Activities & Days Out / 4 September, 2019 / My Baba

 WHERE: Covent Garden Piazza, WC2E 7BB

 Enter the world of London under the rule of the Romans and the Saxons.
 See how the city transformed through the medieval period and unlock the secrets of the tumultuous years of unrest the city experienced through civil wars, the Black Plague and The Great Fire of London.
 Check out the Museum of London website to find out about the family events that the museum often hold.
-Your little ones will have the chance to handle historical objects and ask archeologists all of their burning questions.
+Your little ones will have the chance to handle historical objects and ask archaeologists all of their burning questions.

 WHEN: Daily, 10am – 6pm